 - WAV and Mada al-Carmel organized a seminar in 2009 entitled, “Anti-Racialized Feminism,” which compared Israel to Canada as a “colonialist racist settler society, which was established on antagonism to the native Aboriginal people and depriving them from property and rights.”

-Archive of Articles about Women Against Violence
+All Articles about Women Against Violence